sanjidbillah/power_state/README.md

 ```

 # PowerSelector Widget
-PowerSelector allows you to select a specific value in a Provider to listen to.
+PowerSelector allows you to select a specific value listen to.
 Then when and only when that selected value changes, the widget that returns by the builder method of Selector will rebuild.

 ```
 PowerSelector<CounterController>(